 Effective, Affordable and Highly Rated

-My firm has an A+ rating with the Better Business Bureau, a rating of Excellent by AVVO and I have been rated as one of the Top 100 DUI attorneys in VA by The National Advocacy for DUI Defense, LLC or NAFDD.
-I strive to provide results oriented and cost-effective representation.
+I have an A+ rating with the Better Business Bureau, a rating of Superb (9.4/10) by AVVO and I have been rated as one of the Top 100 DUI attorneys in VA by The National Advocacy for DUI Defense, LLC or NAFDD and I have also been included in Rue Ratings' Best Attorneys of America.
+I strive to provide aggressive and results oriented, cost-effective representation.

 Reckless Driving by Speed in Virginia